Introduction

 👉 The probability of direct impact increases.

-This is precisely the area of expertise of LPS France, manufacturer of lightning rods for over 20 years.
+This is exactly the area of expertise of LPS France , a manufacturer of lightning rods for over 20 years.

 7. Summary: when to use what?